shirish93/shirish93.github.io/_ideas/2025-10-05-service-app.md

 ---
-layout: post
-title: An online service marketplace / platform for domestic Nepali professionals
 author: shirish
 categories:
 - innovation
 - research
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: An online service marketplace / platform for domestic Nepali professionals
 ---

 Can we connect service providers in Nepal with potential Nepali customers abroad and create a thriving marketplace without competing with other major platforms?
 Or if such a place already exists, can somebody tell me wher eit exists please?